Zhu Yi (Liang dynasty)

-Zhu Yi (483 – February 16, 549), courtesy name Yanhe (彥和), was an official of the Chinese dynasty Liang Dynasty in the Southern and Northern Dynasties period.
+Zhu Yi (483 – February 16, 549), courtesy name Yanhe (彥和), was an official of the Chinese dynasty Liang dynasty in the Northern and Southern dynasties period.
 He was greatly trusted by Emperor Wu in Emperor Wu's old age.
 He is often depicted by historians as corrupt and duplicitous, as well as a reason for Liang's downfall.

 Background

 Zhu Yi was born in Qiantang County of Wu Commandery, which is in present-day Hangzhou, Zhejiang, and was a member of Zhu clan of Wu (吴郡朱氏).
 His father Zhu Xuanzhi (朱選之) was known for his integrity, but was only a county magistrate at the prime of his career.
 His mother was the daughter of Gu Huan of the Gu clan of Wu.
 Zhu Yi himself, when young, became known for his knowledge of the Confucian classics, history, and astrology.
 When he met Emperor Wu's minister Shen Yue, Shen was impressed by him, and although Zhu was not yet at the age of 24, which was generally required for junior Liang officials, Zhu was selected as an official at age 20, in 503.
 That year, he was selected to publicly pronounce Emperor Wu's commentaries on the Xiao Jing—an honor for junior officials—and from that point, he was repeatedly promoted.
 This was particularly the case after 524, when Zhu correctly judged that the rival Northern Wei's general Yuan Faseng (元法僧) was truly surrendering his garrison of Pengcheng to Liang.
 That year, one of Emperor Wu's co-de facto prime ministers, Zhou She, died, and after Zhou's death Zhu became increasingly involved in drafting edicts for Emperor Wu and in making judgment in some important matters.
 He was described to be quick in his reactions, getting work done quickly.
 After Xu Mian's death in 535, Zhu became de facto prime minister, although he never got that title.
 By this point, Zhu was considered to be capable but corrupt, often accepting large bribes and then making recommendations to Emperor Wu based on those bribes.
 The historian Sima Guang commented about Zhu in this manner in his Zizhi Tongjian:

 Zhu was spectacular in his writing talent, and for his quick and proper reactions.
 He used all his effort to build up his reputation among the people.
 Zhu carefully served the emperor, and was good at flattering.
 He spent 30 years in power, and he was exceedingly corrupt, deceiving and covering the eyes of the emperor.
 The people of the entire empire, regardless of how far they were from the capital, hated him greatly.
 Zhu's garden, residence, favorite items, food, entertainment, and women were all best in the empire.
 Whenever he had a vacation and returned to his home, the streets were filled with the wagons of his guests.